JamesLane97/Media-Server/README.md

 - [Plex](https://www.plex.tv/) - A media server software solution that allows users to stream their media collection across various devices.

-- [Prowlarr](https://prowlarr.com/) - A tool for managing and searching for content on Usenet indexers and torrent trackers.
+- [Prowlarr](https://prowlarr.com/) - A tool for managing and searching for content on Usenet indexers and/or torrent trackers.

-- [Radarr](https://radarr.video/) - A movie collection management tool that automatically downloads movies via Usenet and BitTorrent.
+- [Radarr](https://radarr.video/) - A movie collection management tool that automatically downloads movies via Usenet and/or BitTorrent.

-- [Sonarr](https://sonarr.tv/) - A TV series management tool that automatically downloads episodes via Usenet and BitTorrent.
+- [Sonarr](https://sonarr.tv/) - A TV series management tool that automatically downloads episodes via Usenet and/or BitTorrent.

 - [SABnzbd](https://sabnzbd.org/) - A Usenet client for downloading files from Usenet newsgroups.

-- [AdGuardHome](https://github.com/AdguardTeam/AdGuardHome) - AdGuard Home is a network-wide software for blocking ads, trackers, and malicious websites, offering DNS filtering capabilities to enhance privacy and security on local networks.
+- [AdGuardHome](https://github.com/AdguardTeam/AdGuardHome) - AdGuard Home is a network-wide service for blocking ads, trackers, and malicious websites, offering DNS filtering capabilities to enhance privacy and security on local networks.

+- [Dash.](https://getdashdot.com/) - A simple yet beautiful monitoring service for machine resources, integrates well with our choice of server dashboard.

 Instead of utilising torrents for downloads, this project make use of newsgroups (Usenet).
 Tested using [NZBGeek](https://nzbgeek.info/) and [Newshosting](https://www.newshosting.com/).